Haidra-Org/AI-Horde-Worker/README.md

 * If you want to generate Stable Diffusion images for others, run `horde-bridge`.

     **Warning:** This requires a powerful GPU.
-You will need a GPU with at least 6G VRAM.
-If you do not have at least 20G or RAM, append `--disable_voodoo` to your startup command above!
-If you do not have at least 6Gb of swap, also `--disable_voodoo`!
+You will need a GPU with at least 6G VRAM

 * If you want to interrogate images for other, run `horde-alchemist_bridge`.
 This worker is very lightweight and you can even run it with just CPU (but you'll have to adjust which forms you serve)